Finding Balance as a Visual Artist: Tips to manage life and business as an artist.

 Grants and residencies are a great way to support your artmaking without compromising your artistic vision.
 These programs provide artists with financial support and resources to create new work.
 Also, teaching opportunities such as workshops, classes, or online tutorials can be a great way to make money from your art without sacrificing your artistic integrity.

 Another way to make a living from art and stay true to your vision is to be selective about the galleries or art fairs you participate in and ensure they align with your artistic goals and values.
-You can also create unique side jobs using your creativity, skills, interests, and advantages such as location or contacts.
+You can also create unique side jobs using your creativity, skills, interests, and advantages, such as location or contacts.

 Fulfillment and satisfaction.

 Setting clear and achievable goals can help you stay focused and motivated.
-Reflect on what you want to achieve with your art, and set specific, measurable, and achievable goals that align with your values and artistic vision.
+Reflect on what you want to achieve with your art, and set specific, measurable, and attainable goals that align with your values and artistic vision.

 Lean into your mission.

 Dealing with creative blocks and staying motivated over the long term can be challenging for many visual artists.
 The way to overcome these challenges is to remain open to new ideas and perspectives and to be patient with yourself.
-Remember that even the most successful artists must deal with creative blocks and that it is a normal part of the creative process.
+Remember that even the most successful artists must deal with creative blocks and that it is a regular part of the creative process.

 The journey is the thing.